Matrix estimation by Universal Singular Value Thresholding: Proofs

-.1in {\it Spectral norms of random matrices.} The following bound on spectral norms of random matrices is a crucial ingredient for this paper.
-The proof follows from a combinatorial argument of Vu \cite{vu07} (which is itself a refinement of a classical argument of F\"uredi and Koml\'os \cite{furedikomlos81}), together with Talagrand's inequality \eqref{tala2}. \begin{thm} Take any two numbers $m$ and $n$ such that $1\le m\le n$.
-Suppose that $A = (a_{ij})_{1\le i\le m,\, 1\le j\le n}$ is a matrix whose entries are independent random variables that satisfy, for some $\sigma^2\in [0,1]$,
+The following bound on spectral norms of random matrices is a crucial ingredient for this paper.
+The proof follows from a combinatorial argument of Vu \cite{vu07} (which is itself a refinement of a classical argument of F\"uredi and Koml\'os \cite{furedikomlos81}), together with Talagrand's inequality \eqref{tala2}.